Directorate-General for Health and Food Safety

 3. Can mobile phones cause cancer?

-- 3.2 Have studies on laboratory animals revealed an increased cancer risk?
+- 3.2 Have experimental studies revealed an increased cancer risk?

 - 3.3 Have studies on cell cultures revealed genetic effects?